amareshjoshi/orcid-data-block/README.md

 using the Gutenberg block editor.

 ## Installation
+- To setup Docker container for development see the instructions in: `docker\README.md`
 - Make sure `npm` is installed
 - Go the WP plugins folder
   ```sh